 In this first phase, focus on three things:

-- Making buyers aware of products and services
+- Making buyers aware of your products and services.

-- Creating messaging that resonates with target audience
+- Creating messaging that resonates with the target audience.

-Your goal is to persuade the prospect to return to your side and engage with your brand.
-People lingering in the top of your funnel aren’t interested in product information right away.
+Your goal is to persuade the prospect to visit your site and engage with your brand.
+People lingering in the top of your funnel aren’t interested in product information.
 They are often casually browsing and stumble upon your brand.